 Police again step in as Texas lawmaker halts abortion bill

-Republican state Rep. Jeff Leach said Thursday authorities were monitoring his home but declined further comment.
-He has refused to advance legislation that would make doctors who perform abortions and their patients potentially subject to the death penalty.
+Republican state Rep. Jeff Leach wouldn’t comment further Thursday and referred questions to authorities.
+Leach has refused to advance legislation that would make doctors who perform abortions and their patients subject to charges of assault or homicide.

 Sgt.
-Nick Bristow of the Collin County sheriff’s office says they’re “taking steps to address” social media posts.
-He wouldn’t elaborate or give details about posts.
+Nick Bristow, a spokesman for the Collin County sheriff’s office near Dallas, says they’re “taking steps to address” social media posts but wouldn’t give specifics.

-It’s the second time Texas authorities have stepped in following the failure of bills pushed by conservative advocates.
+It’s the second time Texas authorities have stepped in following the failure of culture-war bills pushed by the conservative advocates.

 Last week, House Speaker Dennis Bonnen said a gun-rights advocate drove to his family residence and was met by state troopers.